Javatpoint Logo

 Rabindranath Tagore

 Rabindranath Tagore, a multitalented personality, can be explained as "here is god's plenty."
-He was a poet, a novelist, a painter, a social reformer, a composer, a philosopher etc., and was also known as Gurudev.
-Although his first language was Bengali, he started his writings in Bengali but later translated many of them into English, which became the milestone for his literary career.
-However, he has written so many poems, short stories, novels, drama etc., but his fame mainly lies on 'Gitanjali' and the national anthem 'Jana Gana Mana'.
-He had also written the national anthem for Bangladesh, 'Amar Shonar Bangla'.
-The national anthem of Sri Lanka was also inspired by Tagore's work.
+He was a poet, a novelist, a painter, a social reformer, a composer, a philosopher, etc., and was also known as Gurudev.
+Although his first language was Bengali, he started his writings in Bengali but later translated many of them into English, which became the milestone of his literary career.
+However, he has written so many poems, short stories, novels, dramas, etc., but his fame mainly lies in 'Gitanjali' and the national anthem 'Jana Gana Mana'.
+He also wrote the national anthem for Bangladesh, 'Amar Shonar Bangla'.
+Tagore's work also inspired the national anthem of Sri Lanka.

 Tagore's Greatness